go-arrower/arrower.org/docs/getting-started.md

 # Getting Started

-:::danger Arrower is not ready yet
+:::danger Arrower is not ready!

 You should not get started with it, just yet.